Sign up to our Newsletter

 Reviewed: 01/16/23

-If you’re beginning your LSAT studies, or have already written the exam and want to learn more about retaking the LSAT, read on.
+If you’re beginning to study for the LSAT or have already written the exam and want to learn more about retaking it, read on.

-This guide will go over everything you need to know about retaking the LSAT to hopefully ease all of your LSAT nerves!
+You may even wonder if you can retake the LSAT and, more importantly, if you should.
+This guide will cover everything you need to know about retaking the LSAT to ease your LSAT nerves.

 Can You Retake the LSAT?

-You can absolutely retake the LSAT if you are unsatisfied with your first score.
-In fact, a large majority of test-takers retake the LSAT.
-In particular, in 2022, only 51.4% of test-takers were first time writers.
-The other 48.6% were repeat test takers!
+You can retake the LSAT if you are unsatisfied with your first score.
+A large majority of test-takers retake the LSAT.
+In 2023-2024, only 48.60% of test-takers were first-time writers.
+The other 51.40% were repeat test takers!

-So, if you feel like you might need to write the LSAT a second time, know you are not alone!
+So, if you need to write the LSAT again, you are not alone.

-With that being said, you can and should retake the LSAT if your score is much lower than expected and will significantly reduce your chances of getting into your chosen law schools.
+You should only retake the LSAT if your score is lower than anticipated because it may significantly reduce your chances of getting into your top law school.

 How Many Times Can You Retake the LSAT?